This page provides an overview of the features and capabilities of Cloud Composer.

 logs folder in the associated Cloud Storage bucket.

-Cloud Composer also provides audit logs, such as Admin Activity audit logs, for your GCP projects.
+Cloud Composer also provides audit logs, such as Admin Activity audit logs, for your Google Cloud projects.
 For information, see Viewing Audit Logs.

 Networking and security